top of page

 Pros:

-• Exceptional durability with resistance to scratches and corrosion
+• Durability with resistance to scratches and corrosion

 • Hypoallergenic when properly sourced